Let’s talk about popular proof of stake cryptocurrencies today…

 You can stake your ETH directly on the network by becoming a node operator.
 For this, you need 32ETH or more and should have the technical capabilities to run a node on the network.
 The problem with this is that there is a long waiting list for prospective node operators.
 Further, the staked ETH cannot be unstacked till the Ethereum 2.0 merge is complete.

 The easier way is to stake your ETH with staking service providers who have their node operators and take a portion of your staking rewards as a fee.
-Some service providers also allow you flexible staking, which means that you can unstake your funds anytime.
+Some service providers also allow you flexible staking, which means you can unstake your funds anytime.

 Hence, there are predominantly three ways to Stake your ETH